Noah Hanifin

-Noah Hanifin (born January 25, 1997) is an American professional ice hockey defenseman for the Calgary Flames of the National Hockey League (NHL).
-He has previously played for the Carolina Hurricanes, who drafted him fifth overall in the 2015 NHL Entry Draft.
+Noah Hanifin (born January 25, 1997) is an American professional ice hockey defenseman for the Vegas Golden Knights of the National Hockey League (NHL).
+He has previously played for the Carolina Hurricanes, who drafted him fifth overall in the 2015 NHL entry draft, and the Calgary Flames.

+Early life

+Born in Boston, Massachusetts on January 25, 1997 to Bob, a court officer, and Tina Hanifin.
+Hanifin grew up in Norwood, Massachusetts, with two younger siblings: Cole and Lily.
+His father was diagnosed with colon and kidney cancer when Hanifin was 13.
+Growing up, he attended Saint Sebastian's School, where he played for the varsity team in the eighth grade.

 Playing career

 Amateur

-Hanifin was to be a top-three pick for the 2015 NHL Entry Draft, and the number-one rated defenseman.
+Hanifin was projected to be a top-three pick for the 2015 NHL Entry Draft, and the number-one-rated defenseman.
 He was picked fifth overall by the Carolina Hurricanes.
 Hanifin played for the USA Hockey's U17 program based out of Ann Arbor, Michigan, but was added to the U18 national team as an underage player, helping to lead Team USA to the gold medal at the 2014 IIHF World U18 Championships.
 He was the highest-scoring American defenseman of the tournament with one goal and five points.
 After fast-tracking his high school graduation, Hanifin matriculated at Boston College as a 17-year-old, playing for the Eagles and becoming the second-youngest player in the team's history.